Md-Althaf/Screen-saver/README.md

 Nothing too serious — I just wanted to recreate that nostalgic bouncing-screen effect from old DVD players and CRT TVs.

+# Usage of AI
+I have used AI in UI Style.css for the CRT look effect.

 ## Made By Md-Althaf Alias Bose Nova